johnny353535/yoi/docs/_pages/components/table.md

 #### Multiple Selectable Rows

-Use this option by adding `selectable:multi;` as a parameter to the hook:
+Use this option by adding `selectable:multi;` as a parameter to the attribute:

 ```html
 <!-- example:tabs -->